ephread/Instructions/README.md

 - `.currentWindow(of: UIViewController)` – The window displaying the given `UIViewController`;
 - `.viewController(_: UIViewController)` – In the `view` of the given `UIViewController`.

-Additionally, you can also provide use `window(over: UIViewController)`, which is a convience static method equivalent to calling `.newWindow(over: UIViewController, at: UIWindowLevelNormal + 1)`.
+Additionally, you can also provide use `window(over: UIViewController)`, which is a convenience static method equivalent to calling `.newWindow(over: UIViewController, at: UIWindowLevelNormal + 1)`.

 ⚠️ Setting the window level to anything above `UIWindowLevelStatusBar` is neither supported on iOS 13 nor when using a blur effect on the overlay.